 Triple Bar Jump and Broad Jump shall not be the first obstacle on the course and if set up in sequence, there shall be a minimum of 21 feet between the two jumps.
 It is recommended there be a minimum of 15 feet to 18 feet between obstacles, with a minimum of 18 feet to a jump and 21 feet to a spread jump.

 Classes are based on height of the dog at the withers and increasing difficulty of course obstacles.
-Dogs must move up after 3 qualifying scores in a particular level at a 4-H county fair competition.

 Level 1 (on leash) is focused on obstacle familiarization.
 Contact equipment is at a low level.